internetarchive/hind/README.md

 ```

 ## Optional ways to extend your setup
-Here are a few environment variables you can pass in to your intitial `docker run` above, eg: `docker run -e NFSHOME=1 ...`
+Here are a few environment variables you can pass in to your intitial `podman run` above, eg: `podman run -e NFSHOME=1 ...`
 - `NFSHOME=1`
   - setup /home/ r/o and r/w mounts
 - `TRUSTED_PROXIES=[CIDR IP RANGE]`